geoadmin/mf-chsdi3/README.md

     export SERVER_PORT=9000

+Add the API key to retrieve departure information from https://opentransportdata.swiss into the users rc file or directly in the .bashrc (keepass).
+For instance:

+    export OPENTRANS_API_KEY=dasffdjfjfjfjf566776jfjfjfj22243eac841ce7c9426355b

 Every variables you export in rc_user_<username> will override the default ones in rc_dev and rc_user.

 Where "username" is your specific rc configuration.
 To create the specific build: